BestTimesToVisit.com Logo

 shopping

-Tahiti is renowned for its exquisite black pearls.
-Bypass the tourist traps and visit a local pearl cooperative to learn about the cultivation process and find unique, high-quality pieces directly from the source.
-You'll gain a deeper appreciation for the artistry and effort involved.
+Tahitian black pearls are world-renowned for their unique luster and color.
+Skip the tourist traps and visit a local pearl farm or cooperative to learn about the cultivation process and purchase directly from the source.
+Look for pearls with a vibrant overtone and a smooth surface for the best quality.

 Experience the Vibrant Papeete Market